top of page

 Structural Applications in Ontario Homes

-• Balcony and terrace frames
+• Balcony and terrace framing systems

-• Guardrails, handrails, exterior staircases
+• Guardrails, handrails, and exterior stair structures

-• Pergola and veranda supports
+• Pergola and veranda support members

-• Anchoring systems and exposed fasteners
+• Anchoring systems, connectors, and exposed fasteners

-• Architectural cladding and soffits
+• Architectural cladding, soffits, and exterior features

 CSA and ASTM Standards